 Charlotte, NC –-(Ammoland.com)- NRA-backed House Bill 1647 and Senate Bill 489 must be signed by Governor Jay Nixon (D) by July 14.

 House Bill 1647, championed by state Representative Jeanie Riddle (R-20) and state Senator Mike Kehoe (R-6), contains several self-defense improvements important to Missouri’s gun owners.
-HB 1647 lowers the Right-to-Carry age requirement from 21 to 18 years old for active duty military (who are residents of or stationed in Missouri), removes penalties for an accidental exposure of a firearm by a concealed carry endorsement holder and establishes a process for restoration of firearm rights for those currently prohibited.
+HB 1647 lowers the Right-to-Carry age requirement from 21 to 18 years old for active-duty military (who are residents of or stationed in Missouri), removes penalties for accidental exposure of a firearm by a concealed carry endorsement holder, and establishes a process for restoration of firearm rights for those currently prohibited.

 Senate Bill 489, authored by state Senators Brian Munzlinger (R-18) and Dan Brown (R-16) and state Representative Ward Franz (R-151), would protect all Missouri Right-to-Carry endorsements by honoring all live-fire training exercises completed as part of a concealed carry course prior to the requirement changes made last year.
 Since SB 489 includes an emergency clause, it will go into effect upon the Governor’s approval.

 Thank you to Missouri NRA members for making your voices heard in the final days and hours of the 2012 legislative session.
 Your dedication to contacting your state elected officials helped ensure the passage of a number of important NRA-backed firearm bills this session.